 Geert Vermeulen is an experienced compliance professional, specialized in establishing and improving ethics and compliance programs in general and anti-corruption programs in specific.
 Geert is the CEO of Ethics & Compliance Management & Consulting (ECMC).
 ECMC provides compliance training, compliance consulting, and interim ethics & compliance management.
 Before starting ECMC he was the Chief Compliance Officer of Aon EMEA, the Global Head of Compliance of Damco and a Director of the Netherlands Compliance Institute.
 Geert chairs the expert group on Financial Economic Crime of the Dutch Compliance Officers Association and frequently speaks and writes on ethics and compliance.

 Liesbeth Feikema is the managing director of Heyokaha Consult, a consultancy firm that offers support in promoting and improving institutional, professional, and personal integrity.
-She is also a researcher with the Ethics Institute at Utrecht University.
+She is also a researcher with the Ethics Institute at Utrecht University, and she works for Randstad MTC and Darwin on the Job as a trainer in the field of integrity.
 Liesbeth obtained a PhD in moral philosophy and law with a dissertation on corruption and conflict of interest.
 Liesbeth is broadly oriented from an international perspective and has experience in both the public and the private sector.
 She is able to translate complex and theoretical matter to a practical level and policy and vice versa.
-In addition, she is trained as a mediator and works as a researcher, process supervisor, coach, and trainer.
+In addition, she is trained as a legal mediator and works as a researcher, process supervisor, coach, and trainer.

 The Certified Anti-Corruption Manager® (CACM) course consists of 5 days.
 Each course day lasts from 09.00 hrs - 17.00 hrs.
 The Certified Anti-Corruption Manager® (CACM) course will take place in Amsterdam (the Netherlands) on the following dates